exrok/actix_sqlx_bug_reproduction/README.md

 # Actix/SQLx Panic Bug

-I am using Mariadb on Arch linux.
+I am using Mariadb for mysql on Arch linux.

+I also reproduced the issue using this repo on Debian 11;

 Sql to create the datebase and user:
 # Reproductions Steps